jmogainz/Obsidian/Work/vm nat with host (qemu-kvm,libvirt,virtio,rdp).md

 - make sure rp_filter is not 2 or 1 for the interfaces
+- make sure that ipv4 forwarding for all interfaces is set
+#### PRIMARY PROBLEM:
 - make sure ip_tables has a postrouting ruleset so that nat can take place
+	- make sure ip address of guest is correct
-- make sure that ipv4 forwarding for all interfaces is set
+	- make sure interface is spelled correctly
+	- RESTART iptables daemon

   Helpful tutorial (be sure to include tpm though for windows11) https://www.youtube.com/watch?v=Zei8i9CpAn0